zhangshuyun/gitaly/doc/PROCESS.md

 safe amount of time we should change it to be `OnByDefault: true`.
 See [this MR for an example][example-on-by-default-mr].

+We should add a changelog entry when `OnByDefault: true` is flipped.

+That should then be followed up by another MR to remove the pre-feature code from the codebase, and we should add another changelog entry when doing that.

+This is because even after setting `OnByDefault: true` users might still have opted to disable the new feature.
+See [the discussion below](#two-phase-ruby-to-go-rollouts)) for possibly needing to do such changes over multiple releases.

 [example-on-by-default-mr]: https://gitlab.com/gitlab-org/gitaly/-/merge_requests/3033

 ##### Two phase Ruby to Go rollouts